thufschmitt/tix-papers/typing/records.md

 The rules are given in \Cref{typing::records}.

-#### Unary records
+#### Literal records

-We have two rules for the unary records, corresponding to the two use-cases of
+We have two rules for the literal records, corresponding to the two use-cases of records:
-records:

 - The *RFinite* rule handles the case of static records.

 - The *IRInfinite* and *CRInfinite* rules handle the case of dynamic maps.
 In this case, we don't try to track all the elements of the record, we just give it the type we would assign e.g. to a `Map` in OCaml.

+    In this case, we decided to give up safety for more comfort: as a literal record in Nix must have all its labels different^[This is unlike most other dynamic programming languages such as Perl or Python.
+In those languages, a field may be defined twice in a literal record, in which case the last declaration has precedence over the others], a really safe version of the rules would forbid the definition of any non-trivial record with a dynamic label (a definition such as `{ e = 1; e' = 2; }` could not be accepted as in the general case it is not possible to prove that `e` and `e'` can't take the same value).
+    We allow this in our system − although the implementation may emit a warning.

 #### Concatenation of records

+We define the concatenation $r_1 + r_2$ of two record types:

-Saying that the field $x$ may be defined in the record type $t$ means that
+We say that the field $x$ may be defined in the record type $t$ if
-$t(x) \wedge \undefr \not\subtype \Empty$.
+$t(x) \wedge \undefr \not\subtype \Empty$ (i.e., if it is not undefined).

 If $τ_1$ and $τ_2$ are atomic record types then $τ_1 + τ_2$ is defined by: